zn-a/PDP/README.md

 The source code of the riscy core can be found under: `pdp-project/hardware/src/design/riscy`.

-The simulation testbench can be found under: `pdp-project/hardware/src/simulation/zynq_tb.sv`.
+The simulation testbench can be found at: `pdp-project/hardware/src/simulation/zynq_tb.sv`.

 The system being simulated and implemented on the fpga is generated out of a tcl script (`pdp-project/hardware/scripts/generate_fpga_bd.tcl`), the format is not very user friendly, so it is recommended to open the bd directly in vivado when trying to understand it.